-When important changes are available for the Data Lake service, you can initiate a maintenance (often called a "hotfix") upgrade and/or an OS upgrade.
+When new versions or builds of Cloudera Runtime/Cloudera Manager are available for the Data Lake service, you can initiate a Data Lake upgrade.
+An OS upgrade may also be available.
 Use either the CDP CLI or the Management Console to initiate an upgrade.

-- Check for a newer Cloudera Manager and Runtime build, and a new OS image.
+- Check for a newer Cloudera Manager and Runtime version or build, and a new OS image.

 - Execute the Data Lake upgrade.

 Major/minor version upgrades are available as new versions of Cloudera Runtime and Cloudera Manager are released.
 Version upgrades combine a Runtime and CM upgrade into one operation.
 For example, this upgrade might involve upgrading from Runtime 7.2.8 to 7.2.9, and Cloudera Manager from 7.4.0 to 7.4.1.